Julio-Nonim/Julio-Nonim/README.md

 I would like to do collaborative project with all of you so do not hesitate on contact me!

 ## Skills
 Problem-Solving: As a developer, i thrive on solving complex problems.
 I am constantly exploring new techonologies on the tech stuff.
+Good try